 If you want to know something, do the research.
 Look into pain medication, natural remedies, baby care – EVERYTHING!

 heart fingers out.

-5. Prepare your birth partner.
+5. Prepare your birth partner

-6. Remind yourself to go with the flow.
+6. Remind yourself to go with the flow

 Although you have written out the perfect birth plan, and you have it pictured crystal-clear in your mind just how you want your birth to be, remember that sometimes things happen.

 Think about how you will feel if things don’t go exactly as planned.
-If you find yourself feeling depressed after your birth, be sure to seek support or talk to a counselor.
+If you find yourself feeling depressed and anxious after your birth, be sure to seek support or talk to a counselor.

 - C Section Recovery: 11 Important Things To Keep In Mind

 - C-section Recovery Belt: The 7 Best Choices For Postpartum Recovery